-In addition to the information required for requesting a due process hearing or an expedited due process hearing, requests for emergent relief must be supported by an affidavit or notarized statement specifying the reason for the request.
-You must provide the copy of the request to the school district and the request must note that you provided it to the school district.
-The original copy of the request must be provided to the Office of Special Education even if the request is initially faxed to the office.
+In addition to the information required for requesting a due process hearing or an expedited due process hearing, requests for emergent relief must be supported by a signed certification specifying the reason for the request.
+A blank certification is included in this booklet.
+You must provide a copy of the request to the school district and the request must note that you provided it to the school district.
+The original copy of the request must be provided to OSE even if the request is initially faxed or emailed to the office.